invertedtomato/zeta/README.md

 If a message exceeds the maximum of the network (and you've incorrectly increased the maximum in `Options.Mtu`) the messages will never arrive at clients.

-## Is it threadsafe?
+## Is it thread safe?
-Zeta is threadsafe.
-You can call Publish from as many threads as you want, simaltaniously.
+Zeta is thread safe.
+You can call `Publish` from as many threads as you want, simaltaniously.